Fully customize your docs

 Add custom CSS, global JavaScript, and UI components.

-Custom CSS & JS are available on the Business plan.
-Adding Custom Components is available on the Enterprise plan.
+Custom CSS & JS are available on the Basic plan.
+Adding Custom Components is available on the Pro plan.

 Custom CSS